xrarias/Bc394Genome/README.md

 sstart 		Start coordinate on subject send		End coordinate on subject
 ```
-so therefore:
+5. Based on this data and analysis, the following contigs were added to the mitochondrial .csv because contig1122 had a 101 base difference (possible gap), and contig1462 and contig1681 overlapped.

 ```
 Bc394_contig1122,mitochondrion
 Bc394_contig1462,mitochondrion
 Bc394_contig1681,mitochondrion
-  were added to .csv
-  because contig1122 had a 101 base difference (possible gap) and contig1462 and contig1681 overlapped.
 ```
-This is the mitochondiral contig file:[Bc394_mitochondrion.csv](https://github.com/user-attachments/files/26286668/Bc394_mitochondrion.csv)
+6. This is the mitochondiral contig file:[Bc394_mitochondrion.csv](https://github.com/user-attachments/files/26286668/Bc394_mitochondrion.csv)

 ```
 Bc394_contig829,mitochondrion